Birational Kleinian groups: Varieties of non-negative Kodaira dimension

 \subsection{Invariant measure}

-A measure which is absolutely continuous with respect to the Lebesgue measure associated with some Riemannian metric does not charge algebraic sets of codimension $\geq 1$.
-Therefore the push-forward of such a measure by a birational transformation is well-defined and it makes sense to talk about $\Gamma$-invariant measure.
-More precisely for $\nu$ such a measure, $\gamma\in\Gamma$ a birational transformation and $E\subset Y$ a subset, $\gamma_*\nu(E)=\nu(\gamma^{-1}(E\backslash \mathrm{Ind}(\gamma^{-1})))$ where $\mathrm{Ind}$ means the set of indeterminacy points.
+Let $Y$ be a smooth projec tive variety of dimension $n$.A measure which is absolutely continuous with respect to the Lebesgue measure associated with some Riemannian metric on $Y$ does not charge algebraic sets of codimension $\geq 1$.
+Therefore the push-forward of such a measure by a birational transformation of $Y$ is well-defined and it makes sense to talk about $\Gamma$-invariant measure.
+More precisely for $\nu$ such a measure, $\gamma\in\Bir(Y)$ a birational transformation and $E\subset Y$ a subset, $\gamma_*\nu(E)=\nu(\gamma^{-1}(E\backslash \mathrm{Ind}(\gamma^{-1})))$ where $\mathrm{Ind}$ means the set of indeterminacy points.
 The objective of this section is to prove: \begin{lemma} Let $Y$ be a smooth projective variety of non-negative Kodaira dimension.
-Let $\Gamma$ be a subgroup of $\Bir(Y)$.
-Then there is a $\Gamma$-invariant probability measure of total support on $Y$ which is absolutely continuous with respect to the Lebesgue measure. \end{lemma}
+Thee is a $\Bir(Y)$-invariant probability measure of support equal to $Y$ which is absolutely continuous with respect to the Lebesgue measure. \end{lemma}